JamesMcNee/static-blog-site/src/blog/posts/2022/gradle-plugin.md

 date: 2022-01-01
 ---

 I recently took on a bit of a side project to create a grade plugin to consolidate some shared build time concerns across a number of projects at my workplace.

 While I thoroughly enjoyed writing the plugin and learned a lot about how Gradle works (I would recommend the exercise to all as a learning experience), I did hit some roadblocks along the way.

-One of which this post is intended to address and hopefully provide some help to others who are trying to solve the same problem.
+One of these problems is the focus of this post which should hopefully provide some help to others who are trying to solve the same problem.

 **Problem statement:**<br/>
 I would like my plugin to add an external dependency to the project it is applied to.